 So while extensions give you flexible access to advanced capabilities, you still have access to all of your normal workflows and project data with the same unified Fusion 360 experience, from the design phase all the way through to manufacturing your product.

-Whether you prefer a pay-as-you-go approach like Prime Video or Hulu-style extensions for your Fusion 360 experience, we’re on a mission to deliver unprecedented value to you, whichever way you like it.
+Whether you prefer a pay-as-you-go approach or extensions for your Fusion 360 experience, we’re on a mission to deliver unprecedented value to you, whichever way you like it.

 The first extension we plan to introduce will focus on manufacturing capabilities.
 This is just the beginning and we’re excited to share more soon.
 Gone are the days of configuring a costly stack of tools from disparate software providers in the high tens of thousands of dollars, just to get the job done.

 To learn more about the manufacturing extension release, browse here.